SJTU-DeepVisionLab/PosFormer/README.md

 ### License
 ```
-- This code is only free for academic research purposes and licensed under the 2-clause BSD License - see the LICENSE file for details.
+- This code is only free for academic research purposes and licensed under the 2-clause BSD License.
+Parts of this project contain code from other sources, which are subject to their respective licenses.
 ```